Samantha A Zaleski-Owner, Director

 Samantha looks forward to sharing her passion with the next generation of students and affording them a well-rounded contemporary dance experience.
 Ever blessed with the love and support of her special family members, guardian angel, and friends, Samantha eagerly embraces the new endeavor as EEDS director and owner.
 Together, with the encouragement from her husband and two children, she is again reinvigorated to share her journey with every family at Essential Elements Dance Studio.

-Amanda Esposito, Essential Elements Ballet Director, 2018
+Amanda Esposito, Essential Elements Ballet Director, Season One to Present.

-Elliott Bradley, Tap Program Director 2018
+Elliott Bradley, Tap Program Director, Season Four to Present.

-Elliott Bradley, Jennifer A Galas, and Samantha Zaleski
+Elliott Bradley and Samantha Zaleski

 Jason Warley celebrates 20 years in dance education with a cover and featured story in the upcoming August 2014 issue of Dance Teacher Magazine.
 His training began under jazz dance legend, Frank Hatchett, and subsequently at Lehman College, Broadway Dance Center, and The Ailey School.